Learn how we plan every Design Sprint and download our planning guide.

 Invite Others In

 An excellent way to involve more people in the process without going over the 7 person limit is to bring them in on Monday as an expert or invite them to a daily readout.
 I’m a big fan of the daily readout as it exposes more of the team to the process and the progress that is being made.

 You should also have a solid game plan for how you will recruit your testers and who will be in charge of running the interviews.
 Sometimes I recommend starting your recruit beforehand, but most of the time you can do it during the week.
 Make sure that your test moderator is skilled at interviewing, knows how to put together a discussion guide, and has an unbiased approach.

 Always take the time to educate your participants.
 Most of them will not have heard of Sprints, much less read the book.
-Even ones who have read the book may missed have parts.
+Even ones who have read the book may have missed parts.
 It’s important to set expectations.
-I recommend having a 30 minute kick off meeting about 1 week prior to the Sprint.
-This is an opportunity to set expectations with the team and agree on any last minute items that need to be addressed before your Sprint.
+I recommend having a 30-minute kick-off meeting about 1 week prior to the Sprint.
+This is an opportunity to set expectations with the team and agree on any last-minute items that need to be addressed before your Sprint.

 “What” You’ll Need